Chandigarh University Admissions 2024

 UNIT III International Sales of Goods Formation and Performance of International Contracts, Various Forms and Standardization of Terms; Acceptance and Rejection of Goods, Frustration of Contract, Invoices and packing, Product liability.

-The CUET LLM 2023 will have 25 general MCQs and 75 MCQs based on various subjects of Law.
+The CUET LLM 2024 will have MCQs based on various subjects of Law.

 The CUET LLM syllabus consist of various topics on Law.
 The important topics include Contract Law, Law of Torts, Human Rights Law, Important Judgments, Law Relating to International Trade, Intellectual Property Law etc.